gitUmaru/git-and-programming-workshop/README.md

-# Git and Programming Workhop With Amin
+# Git and Programming Workhop With Amin and Umar

 A brief primer on getting started with git as well as some fun programming tips and tricks!